SciPy#

 Often we need to find a value of a variable that zeros a function – this is root finding.
 Sometimes, this is a multidimensional problem.

-The brentq() routine offers a very robust method for find roots from a scalar function.
+The brentq() method offers a very robust method for find roots from a scalar function.
 You do need to provide an interval that bounds the root.

 Tip